-Beginning in the election year, the Candidate Services Unit will send information about how your campaign should submit a Voter Guide profile.
-Even if you are still deciding whether you will run for office, you should prepare a profile and submit it by the deadline to ensure you are included in the guide if you do run.
-The CFB will only publish profiles of candidates who are anticipated to be on the ballot for each election at press time.
+During the election year, the Candidate Services Unit will send your campaign instructions for submitting your Voter Guide profile and video script, and how to set up your taping appointment.
+Even if you are still deciding whether you will run for office, or are not sure you are on the ballot, you should submit a profile and script and set up your taping by the deadline to ensure you are included in the guide if you do run.
+The CFB will only publish profiles and videos of candidates who are anticipated to be on the ballot for each election at press time.